-Course Title: Anatomy and Physiology (Honors) (Spring Semester)

-Grade: 11/12 (may count as a Science elective credit)

-Texts Used: Various texts and online resources
+Course Title: Anatomy & Physiology (Honors) (Spring Semester) Grade: 11/12 (may count as a Science elective credit) Texts Used: Various texts and online resources

 This course is an honors-level biology elective for juniors and seniors interested in an intensive study of human anatomy and physiology with a focus on medical applications.
+This course is comparable to and will help prepare students for a college-level Anatomy & Physiology course.
 Students proceed through the study of each major system of the human body at their own pace, and progress to the next system by mastery of an oral quiz, a written quiz, and a practicum.
 Additionally, students will have opportunities to hear from professionals in a variety of healthcare fields through guest seminars and/or field trips.
 Upon successful completion of the course work, students have the opportunity to work with the teacher to help and quiz other students in the class, as well as act as their patients during practicums.

-\Students need to have earned a grade of A or B in Biology and Chemistry to enroll in this course.
+Students need to have earned a grade of A or B in Biology and Chemistry to enroll in this course.